-- 13. Effective January 1, 2020, the owner/operator of Sthe following: Diesel Engine shall comply with one of - a.
+- 13. Effective January 1, 2020, the owner/operator of S- Diesel Engine shall comply with one of the following: - a.
 S- Diesel Engine complies with Tier 4 emission standards for newly manufactured nonroad engines. - b.
-The owner/operator submits a permit application to equip Sproperly functioning level-3 verified technology.
-Diesel Engine with a - c.
+The owner/operator submits a permit application to equip S-properly functioning level-3 verified technology. - c.
 The owner/operator submits a permit application to equip S- Diesel Engine with a combination of verified emission control strategies that have been verified together to achieve at least 85% reduction in diesel PM. - d.
 The owner/operator submits a permit application to replace S- Diesel Engine with a portable diesel-fueled engine certified to the Tier 4 emission standards.